rajach-1854-11/North-Star/README.md

 ### Agentic Orchestrator (No LangChain)

-North Star uses a custom planner/executor instead of LangChain to guarantee multi-tenant RBAC, policy-gated tool use, and compliance-grade auditing.
+I built North Star with a custom planner/executor instead of LangChain to guarantee multi-tenant RBAC, policy-gated tool use, and compliance-grade auditing.

 **Why no LangChain?** I needed deterministic control over tool routing, tenant isolation, and audits.
 Those guarantees are easier with a minimal, explicit loop than a generic agent framework.